Netflix programming binge pays off with subscriber surge

 Net income rose to $290.1 million, or 64 cents per share, in the quarter ended March 31 from $178.2 million, or 40 cents per share, a year earlier.

-Revenue grew 40 percent year-over-year to $3.7 billion, the fastest pace in the company’s history, thanks to the increase in new subscribers and a 14 percent rise in the average cost of a Netflix membership.
+Revenue grew 40 percent year-over-year to $3.7 billion, the fastest pace in the company’s history.

-Reporting by Laharee Chatterjee in Bengaluru; Editing by Arun Koyyur and Meredith Mazzilli
+Reporting by Lisa Richwine in Los Angeles and Laharee Chatterjee in Bengaluru; Editing by Meredith Mazzilli and Lisa Shumaker